 Table 4 presents the SUDAAN regression coefficients for selected variables used in the model.
 This table illustrates that surgery was consistently associated with higher physician office visit expenditures.
-For the years observed (i.e., 1997-1999), the average additional expenditures associated with having a surgical procedure during a physician office visit was approximately \$200 when controlling for the other variables on the model.
+For the years observed (i.e., 1997-1999), the average additional expenditure associated with having a surgical procedure during a physician office visit was approximately \$200, when controlling for the other variables on the model.
 These additional expenditures were substantially greater than what is observed for the other factors being considered.
-For example, the difference in mean expenditures per event associated with surgery compared to radiology ranged from approximately \$115 (1999) to approximately \$136 (1997).
+For example, the difference in mean expenditures per event associated with surgery compared to radiology (the second strongest effect) ranged from approximately \$115 in 1999 (\$196-\$81) to approximately \$136 in 1997 (\$205-\$69).